Apple System Design Interview: What the Bar Tests at Each Level

 Six to eight weeks is the right window for most candidates.
 Here is where to put the time.

 Start with your domain.
-What team are you interviewing for?
-Find the Apple products that team owns and think about the systems behind them.
-Design a simplified version before looking anything up, then read about real implementations and understand why those decisions were made.
+Find the products your team owns.
+Design a simplified version before looking anything up, then read the real implementations and learn why those calls were made.

 Practice under device constraints.
-Take any standard system design problem and add two constraints: what if the client is offline for 72 hours, and what if the server cannot store plaintext user data?
-Those additions force you to think the way Apple engineers think.
-If you cannot answer both without handwaving, keep drilling.
+Take any standard system design problem and add two rules: the client is offline for 72 hours, and the server cannot store plaintext user data.
+Those constraints force you to think the way Apple engineers think.

 Study conflict resolution.
-Understand last-write-wins, CRDTs, and operational transforms well enough to argue for one under time pressure.
-You do not need to implement any of them from scratch, but you need the tradeoffs cold.
+Last-write-wins, CRDTs, and operational transforms.
+You do not have to implement them from scratch, but you need the tradeoffs cold.

 Practice being pushed two levels deep.
 After every answer, ask yourself what the follow-up is, then answer that too.
-Apple interviewers at ICT5 will push past your initial design to see whether your knowledge ends there or continues.
+ICT5 interviewers push past your first design to see whether your knowledge ends there or continues.

 Do voice practice.
-System design interviews reward engineers who can think out loud, narrate tradeoffs clearly, and handle pushback without becoming defensive.
+System design rewards engineers who think out loud and handle pushback without becoming defensive.
 That skill is not trained by reading solutions.
-You need someone to actually push back on your decisions in real time.
+Reading about technical interview communication gets you the vocabulary.
+You still need someone to push back in real time.

 What Most Candidates Get Wrong

-Not enough questions before designing.
-Interviewers at Apple give explicit credit for good clarifying questions.
+Skipping the clarifying questions.
 What device state are we designing for?
 What is the privacy model?
 What does offline look like?
-What is the acceptable sync delay?
 Asking these is not stalling.
 It is the job.
-Candidates who skip straight to drawing boxes often produce technically correct but contextually wrong designs.

 Preparing for Google's interview instead.
-Google's system design bar is heavy on distributed consensus, partitioning, and data center-scale throughput.
-That knowledge helps, but it is not sufficient for Apple.
-Apple is different enough that you need Apple-specific reps.
-Prepping with generic cloud architecture guides and hoping it transfers is studying for the wrong exam and hoping the questions overlap.
+Google pushes on distributed consensus, partitioning, and data center throughput.
+That knowledge helps but it is not sufficient for Apple.
+Prepping with generic cloud architecture guides and hoping it transfers is studying for the wrong exam.